 Advertising on www.birmingham.gov.uk

-Channel national blue chip advertising spend onto Birmingham.gov.uk which will be re-invested in improving the website and the range of services offered through it.
+• To channel national advertising campaign spend onto Birmingham.gov.uk which can then be re-invested in improving the website and the range of services offered through it.

 Website Advertising Policy

 As part of the Councils long term goal of reducing costs, Birmingham City Council (“the Council”) has permitted the use of controlled advertising on its web site www.birmingham.gov.uk.
 Income generated from advertising on the site will be used to subsidise the sites general upkeep and development.

 This policy is intended to provide guidelines as to the type of advertising that may be permitted and the technical standards associated with the display of those advertisements.
 Links to this policy will be displayed alongside all advertising placements.

 The placement of advertisements within the site will be coordinated to ensure they do not compromise the prime purpose and functionality of the website.

 All advertisements are subject to approval before they are placed on the Council's web site.
 The Council reserves the right to refuse to promote or to remove any individual advertisement, which, in the opinion of the Council is considered inappropriate.
 The suitability of individual advertisers may be checked with the Council's Trading Standards department.

 All adverts must adhere to the codes of conduct laid down by the Advertising Standards Authority and must not conflict with the Council's aims and priorities.
 The Advertising Standards Authority's Code includes provisions that marketing communications:

 • Must be legal, decent, honest and truthful

 • Must not bring advertising into disrepute, in addition must not bring the council into disrepute.